5 Best Practices for Recruiting Physicians with Retention in Mind

 5 Best Practices for Recruiting Providers with Retention in Mind

 We are all competing for the same providers and the competition is fierce!
-Which is why we need to change our strategies and approach for recruiting physicians.
+This is why we need to change our strategies and approach to recruiting physicians.
 Now is the time to focus on recruiting physicians for retention.

 A complex and costly process, provider recruitment can cost organizations more than they gain if not well organized and managed.